lDuffy/WeatherReport/README.md

 ## Synopsis

-This is a test application that pulls a 5 day weather feed from the open weahter api: https://openweathermap.org/api/
+Test application that pulls a 5 day weather feed from the open weahter api: https://openweathermap.org/api/.

 Feed is saved locally to a realm database for offline access.
-When the user opens the app after the feed has been saved
+When the user opens the app after the feed has been saved the cached feed will load in while while waiting for the network response.

-the cached feed will load in while while waiting for the network response.
-Added a default retry policy of 3 attempts on the

-newrork call with exponential backoff using RxJava.
+Added a default retry policy of 3 attempts on the newrork call with exponential backoff using RxJava.
 Also added a refresh button in the toolbar.

 App consists of a MainActivity with a ViewPager and ViewPageIndicator.
 ViewPager contains a screen for every day of the forecast.